 - Treat Dispensing Toys (PDF 680 KB)

 Backyard pools can become a drowning hazard for many of our native wildlife such as koalas, snakes and even some birds.
 Often many of these animals can swim however quickly tire out and drown if they can't find a way out of the pool.
 Ways to combat this include:

-- Use a pool cover that is tight, secure and will not sink.
+- using a pool cover that is tight, secure and will not sink

-- Install a fence which keeps most animals out of the pool area.
+- installing a fence which keeps most animals out of the pool area

-- Install a rope.
-Attach one end of a thick rope (5 cm in diameter and 2 m long—marine rope is ideal) to a float (like an empty milk bottle) in the pool and tie the other end securely to a tree, post or fence, thereby providing animals something to help them climb out of the pool.
+- installing a rope.
+Attach one end of a thick rope (5 cm in diameter and 2 m long - marine rope is ideal) to a float (like an empty milk bottle) in the pool and tie the other end securely to a tree, post or fence, thereby providing animals something to help them climb out of the pool.

-- Put a stick in the water filter intake area which allows animals that get sucked into this area a way of climbing out.
+- putting a stick in the water filter intake area which allows animals that get sucked into this area a way of climbing out.